googleapis/google-cloud-python/latest/_sources/speech-usage.rst.txt

 :class:`~google.cloud.speech.client.Client` objects provide a means to configure your application.
-Each instance holds an authenticated connection to the Natural Language service.
+Each instance holds an authenticated connection to the Cloud Speech Service.

 For an overview of authentication in ``google-cloud-python``, see :doc:`google-cloud-auth`.